 - 1. Preparing a teaching plan based on constructivist approach / child centered approach / activity based learning. - 2.
-Case study of a child with learning difficulties. - 3.
-A comparative study of learning of children belonging to different socio-cultural background.
+Case study of a child with learning difficulties.

 II-Section-B:

 - 1. Study and report on pressures on school teachers. - 2.
 Observation of one student-teacher's behavior during one teaching period (using Flander's Interaction Analysis System). - 3.
 Collection of few success stories of teachers. - 4.
 A case study of a professional organisation of teachers.